obrep/obrepalski-com/content/posts/observability-quick-start/index.md

 The `pprof` UI also offers other views like Top (tabular list of most expensive functions), Graph (call graph visualization - requires Graphviz), and Source (line-by-line annotation).

-> :warning: You need `graphviz` installed locally for some visualization options (like the 'Graph' view) within the pprof web UI.
+> :warning: You need `graphviz` installed locally for some visualization options (like the 'Graph' view) within the web UI.
 You can install it running: `brew install graphviz` or check https://graphviz.org/download/

 ## Benchmarking Specific Functions with `go test`